bitcoin-computer/docs/Advanced-Examples/fungible-token.md

 ## BRC20

-In general each user will own several token bags, in the same way that users generally own multiple unspent outputs.
+In general, each user will own several token bags, in the same way that users generally own multiple unspent outputs.
 The ``BRC20`` class adds functionality for sending tokens from multiple bags and for computing their balance across multiple bags.
 This is similar to the functionality of a traditional Bitcoin [wallet](wallet.md).

 ```js
 import { Computer } from 'bitcoin-computer-lib'